 What Is Calorie Counting?

 Counting calories is monitoring how much food you should consume in accordance with their number of calories.
 It is often used for weight loss as well as for gaining muscle mass.
 The idea is that by consuming less than our daily calorie intake, we achieve a calorie deficit to help lose body fat.
 If one intends to gain muscle mass, the goal is to achieve a calorie surplus to gain additional weight.
+Calorie counting is important if you want to lose weight or gain weight.
+Calorie consumption is directly relation to weight gain and weight loss.
+This is why hitting your calorie target is important.

 Why Count Calories?